 - Water your basil when the top ½ inch (1 cm) of soil is dry to the touch.

 Because dry soil is very light, the container, depending on its size, may feel practically weightless if the soil has been allowed to dry out completely.
 One of the best ways to determine for sure if your basil is in need of water, however, is to touch the soil.
 If it is dry to the depth of half an inch (1 cm), it is definitely time to water your basil.
+If you are struggling to give your basil enough water, consider growing it in this Click & Grow smart garden.

 Does Basil Require Lots of Water?